Republic-AI/Republic/README.md

 +—————————+

 1. **Python LLM Service** and **Node.js LLM Service** each provide a `/run` endpoint.
-2. **Orchestrator** receives a JSON graph of nodes and edges from the front-end, calls the microservices in the appropriate order, and forwards results from one node to the next.
+2. **orchestrator** receives a JSON graph of nodes and edges from the front-end, calls the microservices in the appropriate order, and forwards results from one node to the next.
 3. **Frontend** uses **React Flow** to let you drag nodes (representing each microservice), connect them with edges, and define input parameters (e.g., prompt text).

 ---